-For any and all eCommerce businesses, the product pages are crucial pages no matter the shape and size of their online store.
-With that being the case, how do you optimize your product pages for SEO and high conversions?
+Great product pages are vital to a successful online store, so how do you optimize your product pages for SEO and high conversions?

-It’s not an uncommon opinion that traffic comes from either the home page or (keyword-oriented) category pages for most online stores.
-While this might be so for some well-known brands (think high-end fashion brands, think Channel), in general, this is not true anymore.
+In eCommerce, it’s not uncommon to think that organic traffic mainly comes from either the home page or (keyword-oriented) category pages.
+While this might be so for some well-known brands (think of brands like Nike, Channel, Longines, etc.), in general, this is not true.

-As the world became more search engine literate, Google became the starting point of buyers’ journey and your product page their final destination.
-No in-betweens.
-No online store browsing.
-Making search engine optimization (SEO) hugely important.
+As we became more search engine literate, for many of us, Google (and Bing and others) became the starting point of buyers’ journeys and product pages' end destination.
+No in-betweens or online store browsing make search engine optimization (SEO) of product pages hugely important.

 BTW this does not mean you should focus solely on product pages.
 Home and category pages still play an important role.
-As more transitional pages they are a great way to cover more general keywords within your business’s industry and better showcase and promote your products.
+As more transitional pages, these offer a great way to cover more general keywords within your business’s industry and better showcase and promote your product lineup.

 Beginners and experts alike know about on-page optimization.
 In eCommerce, for the most part, it means aligning the product name with your keyword research (targeted search queries) and implementing the results/findings in the crucial parts of a page.